 During the day I can meditate, practice yoga, eat healthy.
 I read before I go to sleep yet nothing can prepare me enough to block out the endless, unreasonable, tragic and graphic scenes that play out in my mind.
 Anything bad that can happen will manifest itself in my head.
 Certainly this does not pertain to this decade either.
 My mind will replay something that happened when I was seventeen years old, I am now fifty-four.
 I wonder if I am slowly losing my mind.

 The loss of sleep affects me in my daily life.
 I struggle with speech.
 I clearly know what I wish to say but what comes out is not even close to what I wanted to say.
 I am more than forgetful, I cannot remember anything.
 Anything other than horrible things, painful things, tragic things.
 Lastly, I am tired.
 Tired because I can’t sleep.
 The demons in my head won’t let me be.

 I know what I think is irrational, I know what has been done is done.
 I tell myself all these things to quiet my mind.
 Yet it does not matter.
 My mind is still thinking, still working through conversations of yesterday, conversations that may never be.
 My mind imagines circumstances and scenarios.
 I am helpless to my thoughts.
-“These villains that live inside my head.”
-They only come out at night.
 My demon is my mind, my thoughts, my own brain.
-My mind that is still grieving.
+A mind that is still grieving.

 Grief is a monster.
 It has it’s own energy.
 It attacks you from the inside out.
 It has nearly taken all of my heart and now it is working on my mind.
 Thoughts in my head can be very dark.
 I want to believe they are a product of my imagination and of my grief.
 I try hard to believe.

 But in the dark all the monsters are real.